Hie Shrine in Photos

 3. Escalators!
 As the shrine is on top of a large hill with some very steep sides, this was a great idea.
 I, for one, prefer it to the stairs as there are a lot of those!
 Remember to look back and enjoy the urban view when you go up.
 And how long does it take to take to the top?
 I timed it, and it took two minutes and four seconds!

-4. Hie shrine has classic Japanese architecture.
+4. Hie Shrine has classic Japanese architecture.
 But it has one ace up its sleeve.
 It is in the middle of an enormous city with some huge buildings nearby looking down on it.
-So, you get that nice contrast between old and new.
-The busy metropolis surrounds the quiet, classic shrine.
-It is amazing!
+You get the contrast between old and new.
+A busy metropolis surrounds the quiet, classic shrine.

-5. The shrine is also famous for its Sanno Festival, in June every year.
-It’s a great event, but not quite as large as the Sanja at Sensoji.
+5. The shrine is famous for its Sanno Festival, in June.
+It’s a great event, but not as large as Sensoji’s Sanja.
 Every second year it includes a procession that tours the city.
-Along the way, one of its stops is at the Imperial Palace.
-One of the big three festivals in Tokyo, it is enormously popular.
+Along the way, it stops at the Imperial Palace.

 6. Weddings!
 You might get lucky on your visit and see a wedding procession.